 At least four additional CS courses must be taken excluding independent study, seminars, or thesis research credit (CS 6970).
-Additional 6000-level courses may be required to reach the 21 credit minimum within our College.
+One independent study must be taken.
 The remaining courses needed for this option are specified by the Business School as part of the joint MS/MBA Program.

-MS IN COMPUTING: COMPUTER ENGINEERING
+COMPUTER ENGINEERING